 Guy Piddington joined the SFS in the 2012 and currently occupies the Ann L. & Charles B. Johnson Chair.
 He has held positions with the Metropolitan Opera and the Syracuse Symphony, and he has performed and recorded with the New York Philharmonic, Colorado Symphony, Rochester Philharmonic, and Mariinsky Orchestra.
 He studied with Charles Geyer at the Eastman School of Music and Northwestern University, where he received his bachelor’s degree.
 He holds a master’s degree from the Juilliard School, where he studied with Philip Smith.

 Jeff Biancalana, a native of Chicago, joined the SFS in 2011.
-He studied at the Eastman School of Music and has performed with ensembles including the Milwaukee Symphony; the New York, Buffalo, and Rochester philharmonic orchestras; the New World Symphony; New York Big Brass; Chicago’s Music of the Baroque; Houston Grand Opera; and the Chicago and SF Contemporary Players.
-He has performed in the Grand Teton Music Festival, and has served on faculty at California State University East Bay.
+He studied at the Eastman School of Music and has performed with ensembles including the Milwaukee Symphony; the New York, Buffalo, and Rochester philharmonics; the New World Symphony; New York Big Brass; Chicago’s Music of the Baroque; Houston Grand Opera; and the Chicago and San Francisco contemporary players.
+He has performed in the Grand Teton Music Festival and served on faculty at California State University East Bay.
 He is currently a coach for the SFS Youth Orchestra.

 Robert Ward, SFS Principal Horn, joined the SFS in 1980.
 A graduate of Oberlin College Conservatory, he also studied at the Berkshire Music Center at Tanglewood.
 Mr. Ward has made several solo appearances with the SFS in works such as Bach’s Brandenburg Concerto No. 1 and Britten’s Serenade for Tenor, Horn, and Strings.
 Also a composer, his own Quartet for Horns has been performed in the SFS Chamber Music Series.
 He is a founding member of the Bay Brass, and he currently serves on the faculties of UC Berkeley and the SF Conservatory of Music.